gr8geek/MIDASTask/README.md

 - Execute the first block and mount the gdrive
 - Place the zip files in the My Drive
 - After placing the zip file we can uncompress using gzip library
-- Decompressing using the uncompressing extension called "Zip Extraction" as collab takes unsually long time for decompressing the files
+- Decompressing using extension called "Zip Extraction" as collab takes unsually long time for decompressing the files
 - After Extracting all the files
 - Run the code in the notebook